opentok/insights-dashboard-sample/README.md

     backgroundColor: 'rgba(6, 186, 119, 0.4)',
     key: 'from1To2Publishers'
   },
   {
     label: '3 - 6 publishers',
     backgroundColor: 'rgba(153, 65, 255, 0.4)',
     key: 'from3To6Publishers'
-  }];
+  }
+];

 ```

-The above variable is used to generate graphql Query similar to above mentioned sample query and populate the stacked area chart.
+This examples is used to generate a GraphQL query similar to the sample query shown above
+and populate the stacked area chart.

 ### Failures by Browser